lsst/pipelines_lsst_io/middleware/faq.rst

 You can always remove those duplicates by wrapping the calls in ``set()``; the `DataCoordinate`, `DatasetRef`, and `DimensionRecord` objects in the returned iterables are all hashable.
 This is a conscious design choice; these methods return lazy iterables in order to handle large results efficiently, and that rules out removing duplicates inside the methods themselves.
 We similarly don't want to *always* remove duplicates in SQL via ``SELECT DISTINCT``, because that can be much less efficient than deduplication in Python, but in the future we may have a way to turn this on explicitly (and may even make it the default).
-We do already remove these duplicates automatically in the :program:`butler` command-line interface.
+We do already remove these duplicates automatically in the :any:`butler <lsst.daf.butler-scripts>` command-line interface.

-It is also possible for `~Registry.queryDatasets` (and the :program:`butler query-datasets` command) to return datasets that have the same dataset type and data ID from different collections, This can happen even if the users passes only collection to search, if that collection is a `~CollectionType.CHAINED` collection (because this evaluates to searching one or more child collections).
+It is also possible for `~Registry.queryDatasets` (and the :any:`butler query-datasets <lsst.daf.butler-scripts>` command) to return datasets that have the same dataset type and data ID from different collections, This can happen even if the users passes only collection to search, if that collection is a `~CollectionType.CHAINED` collection (because this evaluates to searching one or more child collections).
 These results are not true duplicates, and will not be removed by wrapping the results in ``set()``.
 They are best removed by passing ``findFirst=True`` (or ``--find-first``), which will return - for each data ID and dataset type - the dataset from the first collection with a match.